 The oldest, most traditional and probably the best form of market research is the trusty survey.

 There’s no better way to get specific answers to specific questions.

-These can be costly (in time and money) and very difficult to get people to participate in (people don’t like doing something for nothing), so you may have to get smart or spend money.
+These can be costly (in time and money) and very difficult to get people to participate in, so you may have to get smart or spend money.

 If you really can’t afford to pay for this type of old-school research, why not create a discount that leads, prospects or existing customers receive when they complete your survey.

 There are many survey tools available for your startup marketing campaigns, find one that fits your needs on Google.

 Another great way to find specific answers to specific questions via a survey or poll for your startup marketing research is to try a social media poll.

 If your startup audience is small, it might be worth putting a few £ (or $) behind your post to boost its reach and generate more responses:

 One thing that you cannot compromise on is your website.
 You must own and control your own site if you want to get anywhere in digital marketing.